Indian diplomat in U.S. row wins indictment dismissal

 "As the court indicated in its decision, and as Devyani Khobragade has conceded, there is currently no bar to a new indictment against her for her alleged criminal conduct, and we intend to proceed accordingly," said James Margolin, a spokesman for U.S. Attorney Preet Bharara in Manhattan.

-Scheindlin said Khobragade had immunity on January 9 when the indictment was issued, having the day before been named a counsellor to India's mission to the United Nations.
-She also lifted Khobragade's bail and said open arrest warrants based on the indictment must be thrown out.

-India's Foreign Ministry welcomed the dismissal but would wait for its lawyers to go through the court order before giving a detailed reaction, a ministry spokesman said.
+India's foreign ministry welcomed the dismissal but would wait for its lawyers to go through the court order before giving a detailed reaction, a ministry spokesman said.
+The U.S. Department of State was not immediately available for comment.

-A U.S. State Department official said "we were surprised by the dismissal of the indictment" and referred further questions on Khobragade to the Justice Department.

 BACK ON TRACK?